aguerson/bbb-inanutshell/README.md

 How to monit BBB with some tips
 ...
-How to create a modular Greenlight Scalelite structure (with MP4 creation choice and UbiCast export choice and so more... )
+How to create a modular Greenlight Scalelite structure (with MP4 creation choice and UbiCast export choice and so more... ) How to export BBB Moodle data into Greenlight
 ```